abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 ``from arcpy import env, AddField_management, CreateRandomPoints_management , Sort_management``
 ``from arcpy.da import UpdateCursor``

-To make a census racial dot map is necessary import the standard functions of python: **csv** and **operator** to work with demographic data and the ESRI functions: **env, AddField_management, CreateRandomPoints_management , Sort_management** to work with geographic data.
+To make a census racial dot map it is necessary to import the standard functions of python: **csv** and **operator** to work with demographic data and the ESRI functions: **env, AddField_management, CreateRandomPoints_management , Sort_management** to work with geographic data.

 ``env.workspace = "C:\\demographicMaps\\setores"``
-It's the line to set the folder with the geometries of census of city or state.
+Is the line to set the folder with the geometries of census from a city or state.

 ``demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv")``
-It's the line for put the csv file with the information about the people.
+Is the line to insert the csv file with the information about the people.

-Now, basically what is necessary to do is put the name of geographic data (shapefile).
+Now, basically what you need to do is to insert the name of geographic data (shapefile).
 As below,

 ``geographicData = "sampa"``

-Is just that, the rest of code in **Task6.py** is able to make a racial dot map.
+And that's it, the rest of the code in **Task6.py** is able to make a racial dot map regarding the embed information.

-### It's important understand
+### It's important to understand

 Each geometry of census tract is identified with one single code.
 The example below have the code:
 355030845000034.
 All that is necessary to find the information about the people is just it code, because it's